utshomax/postman-docs/src/pages/docs/collections/running-collections/working-with-data-files.md

 <img alt="JSON format" src="https://assets.postman.com/postman-docs/v10/ramen-json-screenshot.jpg" width="300px"/>

+> Variable names are case sensitive, so make sure to use the same case for variables in Postman as in the CSV or JSON file.
+Variables in data files are resolved as [local variables](/docs/sending-requests/variables/#variable-scopes), so you can access them using `pm.variables.get("variable_key")`.
+Learn more about [using variables in scripts](/docs/sending-requests/variables/#using-variables-in-scripts).

 ## Run a collection with data files

 Suppose you have a collection with a simple request that accepts a serial and contact number as query parameters and a simple test to validate if the variable value is `true`.